 - Clean and put tools away when finished working.

-• Make sure that everyone in a group has a clear task.
-For example, a group building a compost pile might have a browns team, a greens team, a soil team, a waterer, some choppers, and some corner monitors, each with clear roles for contributing to the pile.
+- Make sure that everyone in a group has a clear task.
+For example, a group building a compost pile might have a browns team, a greens team, a soil team, etc.

-• In addition to your planned activities, have a set of "back pocket activities" ready to go, in case a student or group finishes their task early or requires some redirection.
+- In addition to your planned activities, have a set of “back pocket activities” ready to go, in case a student or group finishes their task early or requires some redirection.
 See the Back Pocket handout for ideas.